 Features – Quick Look

-Here’s a brief overview of the features you will get with the August Smart Lock, which is currently priced just under $250.
+Here’s a brief overview of the features you will get with the August Smart Lock, check its current price on Amazon.

 |Runs on batteries||Remote logs of who has entered and left the house||Instantly invites guests||Virtual guestbook makes it easy to leave notes and comments|